z4gon/3d-animated-character-unity/README.md

 - Import in Unity as FBX, without calculating smoothness for normals, just import the normals interpolation from the fbx.

 ![Picture](./docs/11.jpg)

+- Setup a scene with a skybox and tweak the lighting to emulate the looks from Blender.